BramBaert/NormalizeCompetitionResults/README.md

 Although the used scripts can still work with gender specific categories, I believe in this use-case the better result is achieved by disregarding gender when trying to fit a statistical model to an age category.

 ## Distribution Fitting
-My initial taught process was to try and fit a skewed distribution to the data however this proved to result in rather poor results.
-After doing more research on possible distribution functions I came accross http://zoonek2.free.fr/UNIX/48_R/07.html where I picked up the beta function as a candidate.
+My initial thought process was to try and fit a skewed distribution to the data however this proved to result in rather poor results.
+After doing more research on possible distribution functions I came across http://zoonek2.free.fr/UNIX/48_R/07.html where I picked up the beta function as a candidate.
 It looked promising because of its feature of being able to create a sharp fall-off at the end of the distribution, as can be seen below.
 This really applicable to point based competition result with a maximum achievable result.
 ![Theoretical beta functions](pictures/beta_function.png?raw=true)
 On my initial data set containing 3 years worth of national competition results  this still didn't get me the desired performance.
 Increasing the dataset to 5 years worth of data did improve the results but left some categories that really didn't behave at all